Welcome

 +++Warning, this contains a minor spoiler from the prior season, but no major giveaways from the fifth season+++

+The DVD set is a four-disc set, and like the prior season releases, it has a ton of extras.
+There are deleted scenes for pretty much every episode, extended versions of some episodes, commentary tracks (audio and/or video) on many episodes, and a gag reel.
+So, if you like bonus content, there is a lot there for you.
 Overall, the season is very good.
-The acting and writing are both top-notch and the show finds new ways to pull off what makes it work.
-It is still playing the will-they-won't-they get together dance between Shawn and Juliet, drawing out the tease of a relationship for as long as possible.
-So, if you were a fan of the prior seasons, you will probably like, or love, this one.
+The acting and writing are both top-notch, and the show finds new ways to tweak the formula that makes it work.
+It is still playing the will-they-won't-they-together dance between Shawn and Juliet, drawing out the tease of a relationship for as long as possible.
+So, if you were a fan of the prior seasons, you would probably like or love this one.
+It is absolutely worth the time to watch.

 Friday, October 7, 2022